 It is not always easy to “hear” what a child is really asking.
 Sometimes it may be necessary to respond to a question with a question in order to fully understand the child’s concern.

 A very young child can absorb only limited amounts of information.
 Answers need to be brief, simple and repeated when necessary.

-A child often feels guilty and angry when they/them loses a close family member.
-They/them needs reassurance that they/them has been, and will continue to be loved and cared for.
+A child often feels guilty and angry when they lose a close family member.
+They need reassurance that they have been, and will continue to be loved and cared for.

-A child may need to mourn a deeply felt loss on and off until they/them is in their adolescence.
-They/them needs support and understanding through this grief process and permission to show they/them feelings openly and freely.
+A child may need to mourn a deeply felt loss on and off until they are in their adolescence.
+They need support and understanding through this grief process and permission to show their feelings openly and freely.

-Whether a child should visit the dying or attend a funeral depends on they/them age and ability to understand the situation, the relationship with the dying or dead person, and, most important, whether the child wishes it.
-A child should never be coerced or made to feel guilty if they/them prefers not to be involved.
-If they/them is permitted to visit a dying person or attend a funeral, they/them should be prepared in advance for what they/them will hear and see.
+Whether a child should visit the dying or attend a funeral depends on their age and ability to understand the situation, the relationship with the dying or dead person, and, most important, whether the child wishes it.
+A child should never be coerced or made to feel guilty if they prefer not to be involved.
+If they are permitted to visit a dying person or attend a funeral, they should be prepared in advance for what they will hear and see.

 Connect With Us